 Group psychotherapy is a powerful tool and a highly effective form of treatment.
 It is intended to help people gain support, increase self-awareness, and learn new ways to cope with personal or interpersonal challenges.
-Group therapy can be especially effective for people interested in exploring their interpersonal style and improving their approach to relationships in areas such as trust, intimacy, anger, conflict, assertiveness, risk-taking, or improving self-esteem.
+Group therapy in Arlington can be especially effective for people interested in exploring their interpersonal style and improving their approach to relationships in areas such as trust, intimacy, anger, conflict, assertiveness, risk-taking, or improving self-esteem.
 It’s a phenomenal place to practice being your best self and your worst self and get honest and direct feedback on both.

 “Walking with a friend in the dark is better than walking alone in the light.”